The future of the Internet is collaborative and immersive

 The Alloverse provides the infrastructure to develop, and the environment to do, things like:

 Bringing people and collaborative tools together into dedicated places, saving companies airfare and other overheads’ costs whilst increasing and improving teams understanding.

-Since apps can run on any computer anywhere, you could collect programmers, IDEs, and runtime monitoring from many different servers and all over the world all into the same space: perfect for a remote organization.
+Since apps can run on any computer anywhere, you can collect programmers, IDEs, and runtime monitoring from many different servers and all over the world all into the same space: perfect for a remote organization.
 Product teams can thus implement seamless programming environments for their development teams.

 By building your CAD, fashion or art creation application on top of Alloverse APIs, the app is automatically collaborative.
 Multiple people can work on pieces together, and you could even run multiple creation apps in orchestration to see your full creation in one go.

 An Alloverse Place

 A virtual location, such as a living room or moon base.
 It has volume, can be decorated and is the social space where you hang out with other people.

 An Alloverse AlloApp

 An app that magically appears in your Place as a 3D object that you and others in your Place can interact with.

 An Alloverse Visor

 The app you launch on your AR/VR headset or computer to connect to Places.
 It’s the software that generates the graphics you see and interprets your gestures as you make them.